aremmell/libsir/README.md

 ### Visual Studio Code

 There is code‑workspace in the repository.
-As of right now, the build and launch tasks are not fully functional for every platform, but that's easy enough to figure out, right?.
+As of right now, the build and launch tasks are not fully functional for every platform, but that's easy enough to figure out, right?

 ### Visual Studio 2022